 and an ancillary qubit used to perform the swap test between the state of the received pulse and $\ket{\psi}(L)$.
 These swap tests are later used to average the coherence witness

 over certain input states.

-\breakableSubsubsection{Authentication decisions and eavesdropping check} Alice and Bob publicly compare a small random fraction $\kappa$, discarded for later use, of the obtained raw key.
-A Quantum Bit Error Rate (QBER) smaller than a threshold $\mu < \frac{1}{4}$, defined during channel calibration, leads Alice to reckon the receiver as legitimate, i.e., as Bob.
+\breakableSubsubsection{Authentication decisions and eavesdropping check} Alice and Bob publicly compare a small fraction $\kappa$, discarded for later use, of the obtained raw key.
+A Quantum Bit Error Rate (QBER) smaller than a threshold $\mu < \frac{1}{4}$, defined during channel characterization, leads Alice to regard the receiver as legitimate.
 Otherwise, the protocol is aborted.

 Under no protocol abortion, Alice publicly shares the choice of $\xi$ made in each pulse preparation.
 Bob estimates, only selecting those pulses sent with $\xi = 0$, the mean value of the two coherence witnesses presented, defined as